scala/scala3/docs/docs/usage/scaladoc/staticSite.md

 ## Hierarchy of title

-There is a possibility to give custom title using `sidebar.yml`.
-The default strategy when choosing title for:
+There is a possibility to give the custom title using `sidebar.yml`.
+The default strategy when choosing the title for:

 #### Page